Land Conservation Projects

 Below are descriptions of the Katawba Valley Land Trust’s most recent conservation projects:

-The land trust has recently protected three properties through conservation easement agreements conserving a total of 279 acres.
+The land trust has recently protected four properties through conservation easement agreements and received one fee-simple property conserving over 1,000 acres.
 A conservation easement is a legally binding agreement between a land trust and a landowner that protects the conservation values on the property in perpetuity.

 The third conservation easement, a 122.17 tract, protects a part of the Second Battle of Hanging Rock battlefield where a Revolutionary War battle was fought on August 6, 1780.
 The battle was part of a campaign led by South Carolina Militia Colonel Thomas Sumter to harass British outposts in the South Carolina backcountry.
 In the battle, Sumter, with 800 men defeated 1400 Loyalist troops under the command of Major John Carden.
 The area protected by the easement was the site of a British camp and was a core area of the battle.
 This important project was a partnership between KVLT, the South Carolina Battleground Trust, the Civil War Trust, the National Park Service and Lancaster County.